 E03 - Delegation Use Date of Decision Person/party impacted by decision Name of Officer Exercising Delegation 23/10/2015 Christmas on Fitzgerald.
-Closure of Fitzgerald Street on Saturday 12th December 2015 Jason Whiteaker - CEO cl-Clause 7
+Closure of Fitzgerald Street on Saturday 12th December 2015 Jason Whiteaker - CEO

-DELEGATION NUMBER - E04[JW2]

-LEGISLATIVE POWER - Local Government Act 1995, Schedule 9.1,

-Local Government (Uniform Local Provisions) Regulations 1996 Regs 12 to 16 (Inclusive)

-DELEGATION SUBJECT - Crossovers

-The Chief Executive Officer is delegated authority to determine applications for the construction of a crossing giving access from a public thoroughfare to private land or a private thoroughfare serving the land and may agree to construct the crossing for the applicant subject to Council policy.

-The Chief Executive Officer is delegated authority to give notice to an owner or occupier of private land requiring the person to construct or repair a crossing from a public thoroughfare to the land or a private thoroughfare serving the land in accordance with the provisions of Schedule 9.1Clause 7 of the Act.
+DELEGATION NUMBER 1.2 E04[JW2] LEGISLATIVE POWER Local Government Act 1995, Sch edule 9.1, cl-Clause 7 Local Government (Uniform Local Provisions) Regulations 1996 Regs 12 to 16 (Inclusive) DELEGATION SUBJECT ÷ Crossovers DELEGATE - 20 Chief Executive Officer SUB DELEGATE Ξ Executive Manager Engineering Services construction of a crossing giv private thoroughfare serving the applicant subject to Council p The Chief Executive Officer is private land requiring the person ing action the lan colicy . delegation to co ghfare egated authority to determine applications for the cess from a public thoroughfare to private land or a id and may agree to construct the crossing for the ted authority to give notice to an owner or occupier of onstruct or repair a crossing from a public thoroughfare serving the land in accordance with the provisions of